macmacoy/TeamWTigerZone/tests/README.md

 tests:
-This file contains all tests for the project
+This folder contains all tests for the project